espressif/idf-eclipse-plugin/README.md

 ![](docs/images/AppLvlTracing_3.png)

-After debug configuration is created, right-click on the project in the `Project Explorer` and click on `ESP-IDF:Application Level Tracing`:
+After the debug configuration is created, right-click on the project in the Project Explorer and click on `ESP-IDF` > `Application Level Tracing`:

 ![](docs/images/AppLvlTracing_2.png)